storybookjs/marko/docs/addons/addon-types.md

 <div class="aside">
-If want to learn more about writing your own addon and include some of these elements, read our <a href="./writing-addons">documentation</a>.
+Learn how to write your own addon that include these UI elements <a href="./writing-addons">here</a>.
 </div>

 ## Preset addons